chetanbommu/MachineLearning/README.md

 # Machine Learning
 Machine Learning Notes and Code for Algorithms

-## NOTE : For beest viewing of code, fork/clone and open in R-studio
+# NOTE : For best viewing of code, fork/clone and open in R-studio